Raxephion/The-Vault/README.md

 This is an **ongoing project**, and I will be adding more tools and refining existing ones as I develop them.
 Your feedback and suggestions are welcome!

-## 🌟 What's Inside?
+🌟 What's Inside?

-The-Vault currently contains tools for:
+The-Vault currently contains:

-1.  **LoRA Inspection & Analysis:** Understand the LoRAs you're using.
-2.  **Model Conversion:** Bridge formats between different frameworks.
-3.  **Checkpoint/Model Analysis:** Peek inside your model files.
-4.  **Model Sharing:** Upload your models to the Hugging Face Hub.
+- **HubShuttle**: A simple script to upload your Hugging Face Diffusers models to the Hugging Face Hub in one command.
+Handles repo creation, file upload, ignore patterns, and optional privacy — no coding required.

 Below is a breakdown of the tools available: